KentHaeger/SaveOurShip2/Changenotes.md

 June 3 2025
 - Added support for unlocking all ships as starting ship options in submod.
 Nothing to use yet, wait for submod release.

+June 11 2025
+- Allow select outer airlocks command on planet surface, as requested by players.
+- Fixed error when enemy boarding party arrived to defeated player ship.
+- Stop forced target command made available for forced target in ground defense mode.
+- Spinal weapons will auto-update and find their amplifiers and capacitor, no longer needed to select-to-update.
+- Fixed several in-game texts
+- Shuttle Laser and Plasma turrets can now auto-fire, toggle-able on turret gizmo.
+With this ability, they are too strong, so aiming time changed from 1.5 to 3.5 seconds.